-Campbell Scientific data acquisition systems’ versatile capabilities make them ideal for structural health monitoring.
-Our dataloggers applications range from simple beam fatigue analysis, to structural mechanics research, to continuous monitoring of large, complex structures.
-Campbell systems provide remote, unattended, portable monitoring for highway overpasses, roads, buildings, retaining walls, bridges, and amusement park rides.
-They make reliable structural measurements, even in harsh environments.Saber más
+Campbell Scientific data acquisition (DAQ) systems’ versatile capabilities make them ideal for structural health monitoring in a wide range of applications, including simple beam-fatigue, structural mechanics research, and continuous monitoring of large, complex structures.
+Campbell Scientific’s family of data loggers and DAQ systems are currently being used for remote, unattended, portable monitoring for highway overpasses, roads, buildings, retaining walls, bridges, and amusement park rides.
+Since 1974, Campbell Scientific has been known worldwide for rugged, accurate, and reliable measurement systems.

-La mayoría de los sistemas que comercializamos son personalizables, adaptables a sus necesidades.
+Además de nuestros sistemas estándar, muchos de los sistemas que comercializamos son personalizables y adaptables a sus necesidades.
 Díganos que necesita y le ayudamos a configurar el sistema de medida que se ajuste a sus necesidades.

-Because our dataloggers are compatible with nearly every commercially available sensor, you can use the sensors that best meet your application.
+Because Campbell Scientific data loggers and GRANITE™ DAQs are compatible with nearly every commercially available sensor, you can use the sensor that best meets your application.
 Typical sensors used for structural and seismic monitoring by our systems include:

 Communication interfaces for retrieving, storing, and displaying data include direct connection to a PC or laptop, microSD cards, Ethernet, and several options for wireless communication (including built-in Wi-Fi).